 AI/ANs reporting a higher rate of marijuana, cocaine, and hallucinogen abuse than other minority groups.
 However, among illicit substances, methamphetamine represents one of the most formidable health and social concerns facing AI/AN communities today.
 Methamphetamine is increasing its devastation across AI/AN communities, creating public health, law enforcement, and intervention and treatment challenges.
-The IHS's 2008 Annual Report describes the serious concern of methamphetamine use among AI/ANs, stating -A'AN people have a meth use rate that is over three times the rate for the general population."
-The problems reported by individual Tribes are particularly troubling, demonstrating that the methamphetamine crisis is significantly more pronounced in some AI/AN communities than the straightforward -tree times higher" rate would suggest.
+The IHS's 2008 Annual Report describes the serious concern of methamphetamine use among AI/ANs, stating "AI/AN people have a meth use rate that is over three times the rate for the general population."
+The problems reported by individual Tribes are particularly troubling, demonstrating that the methamphetamine crisis is significantly more pronounced in some AI/AN communities than the straightforward "three times higher" rate would suggest.
 For example, one Tribe gave testimony to Congress in 2006, citing methamphetamine use rates of 30% among their Tribal employees.

-5 coordinated response to address this threat to the stability of American Indian communities.
+In a 2006 paper, the National Congress of American Indians (NCAI) stated that methamphetamine "has disproportionately devastated Native American Tribal communities" and urged a comprehensive, coordinated response to address this threat to the stability of American Indian communities.
 The spread of methamphetamine is putting Tribal public health and community wellbeing at risk because this powerfully addictive drug devastates the mind and body, and also leads to a myriad of other social problems such as child abuse and neglect, domestic violence, and skyrocketing crime rates.7 Other reports suggest a correlation between suicide risk and methamphetamine use.
 While the extent to which the correlation between methamphetamine use and suicide risk is not fully understood in the AI/AN population or the general population, a 2005 study conducted by the University of Utah found that the prevalence of methamphetamine in suicide completers was unexpectedly high and required further investigation.
 Bethe IHS Methamphetamine and Suicide Prevention Initiative programs provide an opportunity to address the lack of prevention and treatment programs.
-This lack of programs was described as follows by one NTAC Member:-If Montana the only way to get into the meth program is to go to prison.
+This lack of programs was described as follows by one NTAC Member: "In Montana the only way to get into the meth program is to go to prison.
 Locking up Indians is an easy way to deal with our problems.
 For us to help our people we need to find resources that are Indian friendly."